permalik/permalik_personal_site/src/content/posts/leetcode-0001-two-sum.md

 - compare for equality the inner loop value of `nums[n]` with the difference of the outer loop `nums[n]` subtracted from `target`
 - if these values are equivalent, return the two indexes of each respective loop
-- if both loops complete without a successful comparison, return a non-result
+- if both loops complete without a successful comparison, return empty

 ##### Complexity Analysis
 **Time:** O(n^2)